-The second person’s perspective in this story is Charlie Romero, a up and becoming young writer, who is married to Crysanthi’s best friend, Esperanza Romero.
-They live in England most of the time, but move around a little as Esperanza is a biologist who works for national geographic.
+The second person’s perspective in this story is Charlie Romero, an up-and-coming young writer, who is married to Crysanthi’s best friend, Esperanza Romero.
+They live in England most of the time, but move around a little as Esperanza is a biologist who works for National Geographic.
 Charlie has two loving parents, or did anyway, as they did not agree with her being a lesbian, much less marrying a woman.
 They talk still, but rarely, and mainly just to keep up the pretense of a healthy relationship.
 This story tells you how they deal with fear, love, and sorrow.

 “And, like seriously, he just said….”